 Travel Restrictions and Regulations

 Cuba has strict travel restrictions and regulations, which can be confusing for tourists.
 The country has a dual-currency system, with the Cuban peso (CUP) being the local currency and the Cuban convertible peso (CUC) being the tourist currency.
 It’s essential to understand the currency system and exchange rates to avoid any confusion or financial losses.
-(See Also: Is it Safe to Visit Tel Aviv Now?
-The Latest Updates)
+(See Also: Is Syria Safe to Visit 2025?
+A Traveler’s Dilemma)

 Currency System